mohammadrezagohari/mohammadrezagohari/README.md

 <h1>Hi 👋, I'm Mohammadreza Gohari as full-stack developer focus on frontend</h1>

-<p> Dynamic and results-driven Senior Frontend Developer with over 10 years of comprehensive
+<p> Dynamic and results-driven Senior Full-Stack Developer with over 10 years of comprehensive
 experience in software development, specializing in JavaScript and React.
 Proven expertise in crafting responsive, user-centric web applications that enhance user experience and drive engagement.
 Adept at collaborating with cross-functional teams to translate business requirements into technical solutions,